blakadder/blog/_posts/2022-09-27-android-panel-webview.md

 sh /sdcard/Download/xposed-v90-sdk27-arm64-beta3/META-INF/com/google/android/flash-script.sh
 ```

 Xposed Framework is now installed, but not activated.
 Reboot your device.
-It will take longer to boot than usual on the first boot.
+It will take longer than usual to boot this time.

-Once the panel has rebooted use `adb shell input keyevent 3` to open the launcher again then open the Xposed app, gloss over the warning and make sure it is activated.
+Once the panel has rebooted use `adb shell input keyevent 3` to open the launcher again, then open the Xposed app, gloss over the warning and make sure it is activated.

 ![Make sure Xposed is activated](/assets/images/android-panel-webview/xposedinstalled.png)

-If it's orange and says it’s not activated, another reboot might solve it
+If it's orange and says it’s not activated, another reboot might solve it.

 ## Install AnyWebView

-Download [AnyWebView](https://github.com/neoblackxt/AnyWebView/releases/) and install it.
+Download [AnyWebView](https://github.com/neoblackxt/AnyWebView/releases/) and install with

 ```sh
 adb install AnyWebView.apk